adversary-org/foad/README.rst

   3, any changes made will favour Python 3.
 If it is necessary to disable this (by removing the ``from __future__`` import) then that will be done.
+- Though leaving this as is, from 2020 all Python 2.x support is deprecated and will be largely ignored.